3saster/fullscrn_huds/readme.txt

                                   + Choose between 4 different fonts
                                   + Choose between 22 different stat completion colors
                                   + Optionally show countdowns for active powerups
+				  + Optionally abbreviate stats names (K/I/S)
-                       5) Adds 14-16 CVARS to your GZDoom ini, starting with "fullhud_"
+                       5) Adds 15-17 CVARS to your GZDoom ini, starting with "fullhud_"

 Known issues         : [CHEX] Logo replacement will only look good if default STBAR graphics
                               are used (with blue background)